loneleeandroo/meteor-polymerize/README.md

 Synthesises Polymer and Meteor.

 The purpose of this package is to make it incredibly easy to use Polymer in a Meteor project, as if Polymer was made for Meteor.
+All best practices of integrating Polymer with Meteor should be included as default and require no user action, however the user should be able to override any options easily as well.

 ## Warning
 Not production ready.
 This project is still in prototyping phase.
 Any API may be subject to change.